BottleHub/BottleHub/README.md

 # BottleHub Official

-This is the official repository for everything BottleHub.
+This was the official repository for everything BottleHub.
+It's going to be archived for convenience sake.
+We deivided it into muliple APIs, to make it easier to use while making some renaming choices.

 ## What's BottleHub?